everstake/vscode-plugin-substrate/docs/FEATURES.md

 ## Features

-This extension provides the next features:
+After installation of this extension, you will get great support of rust-lang (with RLS) and a lot of features related to `substrate`.
+This extension provides the following features to enhance your experience in developing with `substrate`:

 1. __Manage nodes and connections__
    1. [Add node](#add-node)